WERE YOU DISCRIMINATED AGAINST AT WORK DUE TO YOUR RELIGION? CALL US TODAY!

 Dealing with Religious Harassment

 Before you take the legal route, you should find out if you can deal with matters informally.
 For most people, religion is a deeply personal set of beliefs.
-You may be dealing with someone who really cares for you and believes they are doing something that will help you find purpose and meaning in life.
+You may be dealing with someone who cares for you and believes they are doing something that will help you find purpose and meaning in life.
 If you are a kind-hearted and open-minded person, you may be reticent to respond to proselytizing too harshly.
-However, if the attempts by your co-worker to convert you have reached the point of distraction, you may need to pull them aside and have a quiet word in which you make it plain that their proselytizing is no longer welcome and any future attempts will be seen as harassment.
+However, if the attempts by your co-worker to convert you have reached the point of distraction, you may need to pull them aside and have a quiet word in which you make it plain that their proselytizing is no longer welcome.
+Any future attempts will be seen as harassment.
 Most people will stop.

 Protecting Your Right to Believe or Not to Believe

-If you have experienced discrimination for your religious beliefs in Los Angeles, then you should contact a religious discrimination lawyer in California.
+If you have experienced discrimination for your religious beliefs in Los Angeles, you should contact a religious discrimination lawyer in California.
 If you are given a hard time because you are an atheist, you should also call a workplace religious discrimination law firm.
 The discrimination attorney you hire will thoroughly investigate your situation.
 If you have experienced religious discrimination in Los Angeles, then others in the organization probably have as well.
 Your lawyer for religious discrimination will interview other employees about the climate in the workplace and document other instances of religious discrimination.
-Your attorney will also use emails, voicemails, and other messages that you received that indicate the bigotry you have been subjected to.
+Your attorney will also use emails, voicemails, and other messages that you received that indicate the bigotry you have endured.